Rules

 Kickoff Meetings

 There will be a pre-flight kick-off meeting to give participants a chance to ask questions, discuss app ideas, form teams and gain insights.
 Several industry experts from the local community will share pro tips and tricks for optimum performance during the 24-hour contest.
-Pizza and drinks will be provided.
 Your team will be in a stronger position going into the camp for having attended these meetings.

 Open Source & 3rd Party